Home Hemorrhoids Thrombosed Hemorrhoid Burst: 9 Treatments & 6 Prevention

 • Swelling or redness around the affected area: If you notice increasing swelling or redness around your hemorrhoid, it may indicate an infection.

-Bloody Hemorrhoids: 6 Prevention Tips
+Bloody Thrombosed Hemorrhoids 6 Prevention Tips

 Tips for Preventing Bloody Hemorrhoids

+Prolapsed haemorrhoids can be carefully pushed back in or may retract on their own.
+Untreated, they can lead to thrombosed haemorrhoids or become strangulated if blood supply is cut off.
 We will discuss some tips on how to prevent thrombosed hemorrhoids from bursting.
 Here are some tips:

 Increase Fiber Intake